ryt/activity-metrics/README.md

 #### Development Notes

 <i>Activity Metrics is an ongoing personal and business study project aimed at exploring various aspects of activity tracking.
-You can find a live workspace directory example in the repository at [/ryt/Metrics](https://github.com/ryt/Metrics).</i>
+You can find a live workspace directory example at the [/ryt/Metrics](https://github.com/ryt/Metrics) repository.</i>

 <i>This repository includes scripts, modules, and examples of personal and general activity logs across a range of categories.
 If you're interested in accessing it, please feel free to request access on GitHub.</i>